keighl/sticky-loops/README.md

 # Sticky Loops

-> What does a brainstorm sound like?
+> What does a brainstorm really sound like?

-Good question!
-The tech industry has grappled with this quandry since before the dot-com bust.
-But grapple no longer, my friend.
-Sticky Loops takes any sticky notes in a Figjam document and tranforms them into an awesome drum machine.
+The answer is here!
+Sticky Loops takes any gaggle of sticky notes in a Figjam document and tranforms them into an awesome sequenced drum machine.
 Useful for...

+- Daily scrum concerts
+- Setting meeting tempo
 - Priotizing ideas by downbeat
-- Setting the tempo of your meeting
-- Daily scrum concerts
-- Metronome-based design and ideation
+- Metronome-based design and concepting
-- Effective 1:1s
+- Flow disruption

 Instructions